leimao/SPIEC_EASI_Analysis/README.md

 Run "spiec-easi_analysis.R" and then run "data_postprocessing.py".

 The association between OTUs and number of associations were stored in "network_Order.csv" and "num_edge_Order.csv", respectively.
+These data could be further plotted using [Cytoscape](http://www.cytoscape.org/).